-We're often asked what makes one set of eyeglasses "horn-rimmed" and another "tortoise shell".
-As you may have already guessed, the origins of both eyewear style names come from the materials originally used to make them: animal horns and shells.
-Prior to being used for eye frames, these materials were valued for their unique decorative qualities and durability within necklaces and other jewelry.
-As eyewear, they first came into use as an alternative to metal rims in the very late 1800's, and became popular when silent film comedian Harold Lloyd made them a signature part of his on-screen persona.
+Our discerning customers often ask us what makes one set of eyeglasses "horn-rimmed" and another "tortoise shell".
+As you may have already guessed, the origins of both eyewear style names come from the organic materials originally used to make them: animal horns and shells.
+Prior to being used for eye frames, these materials were valued for centuries due to their unique decorative qualities and durability,.
+They were used in necklaces, brooches, buttons and other jewelry, and sometimes even on the handles of guns.
+As eyewear, they first came into use as an alternative to metal rims in the very late 1800's, and became widely popular when silent film comedian Harold Lloyd made his round rimmed frames a signature part of his comedic on-screen persona during the early 20th century.

 Bicycles frames are an updated version of the frames Harold Lloyd made famous in his silent films.

-Though the names are generally synonymous and the materials use to produce them are the same, horn-rimmed glasses are generally thought of as having thicker rims and being in the beige, brown, umber or dark brown range, while tortoise shell frames are considered thinner and have a more colorful range.
+Though the names are generally synonymous and the materials -- often cellulose acetate -- used to produce them are the same, horn-rimmed glasses are generally thought of as having thicker rims and being in the beige, brown, umber or dark brown range, while tortoise shell frames are considered thinner and will often have a more colorful range and more varied patterns But over the years both horn rim and tortoise shell have been blended together, and have practically become synonymous.

 Regardless of the style name, you'll fine plenty of beautiful horn-rimmed and tortoise shell frames in our collection.